LEEYJ1021/structural-signal-irrelevance/docs/METHODOLOGY_NOTES.md

 cutoff, so the ranking was again structurally fixed (this time by `remaining_days` alone) rather than by the swept parameters.

-**Changed:** RQ3's reported result was narrowed to what can be measured without an intervention-effect assumption: precision/recall/lift of early-signal flagging against the *realized* low-growth outcome, which requires no assumption about what an intervention would do (`step_m_intervention_timing_simulation.py`, Step M3).
+**Changed:** RQ3's (now **RQ-S2.3**) reported result was narrowed to what can be measured without an intervention-effect assumption: precision/ recall/lift of early-signal flagging against the *realized* low-growth outcome, which requires no assumption about what an intervention would do (`step_m_intervention_timing_simulation.py`, Step M3).
 The expected-uplift tables (Step M4/M5) are retained only as explicitly labeled, non-causal what-if illustrations, never as the basis for an "optimal day" claim.
-Bootstrapped confidence intervals on the precision/recall metric (Step M6-3) further showed the 7/14/21-day cutoffs' predictive rho values are not statistically distinguishable from one another, which is reported as the actual (appropriately modest) RQ3 finding: early intervention judgment appears viable within the first three weeks, without a defensible single optimal day.
+Bootstrapped confidence intervals on the precision/recall metric (Step M6-3) further showed the 7/14/21-day cutoffs' predictive rho values are not statistically distinguishable from one another, which is reported as the actual (appropriately modest) RQ-S2.3 finding: early intervention judgment appears viable within the first three weeks, without a defensible single optimal day.

+`[affects: RQ-S2.3]`

 ## 7. Sample-exclusion rules were derived empirically, then made explicit